 There are also plenty of low-cost airlines flying into Cracow.
 We took a direct flight on Ryanair from Valencia to Krakow.
 Due to the close proximity with other European countries, you can travel via train from places like Germany.
 You can search for flights to Krakow using our affiliate link.

 Information and ticket purchases for train trips can be found on the Polish Rail Service website here.
 It’s in English.
 I would recommend purchasing it before arrival if possible.
 The reason l say this is because we decided to purchase our tickets after we arrived in Krakow for our trip to Warsaw.
 The website was pretty useless as it would not let us actually purchase the tickets.
 I think the reason was because we needed a Polish credit card or similar.
 You kept getting an error notice.
 We ended up actually going to the train station and purchasing it at the window.

-Here are several ways to get to Krakow Center from the airport:
+Here are several ways to get to Krakow City Centre from Cracow airport:

 A taxi will run you roughly $22 to the center.
 Just by the taxi stand, there is a sign listing prices for the different zones.
 This is great.
 You know how much right off the bat without worrying about the taxi drivers who literally take you for a ride :-) by telling you their meter is broken and will guestimate then stick it to you!.
 Note to always ask if the meter is working or absolutely negotiate a price if you have an idea of the cost before getting in.